(This is an updated version 2.0: 01.20.2014)

 Generally it is necessary to understand how DNS must be implemented:

-Just remember, identify if you have DNS Split Config, different internal and external DNS names and what are your SMTP and SIP Domains.
+Just remember, identify if you have DNS Split configuration, different internal and external DNS names and what are your SMTP and SIP Domains.

 Very often you find in Lync/ Exchange deployments an issue, where the Lync configuration show up with empty: